Explore ScienceWorks' New Cave Exhibit

 Just like real caves, this exhibit took a long time to form (though in our case it took one year instead of several million).
 Thanks to a generous grant from the Brabson Family Foundation, we were able to achieve our vision through hard work, creativity, and a lot of help from our community.

 Retrofitting our old and outdated Dark Science exhibit was the first part of the process.
 It involved demolition, electrical upgrades, and the installation of an entirely new, accessible concrete floor.
-Some of the exhibit cases were over twenty years old, and were warped, frayed, and in need a little persuasion to come out.
+Some of the exhibit cases were over twenty years old, and were warped, frayed, and in need of a little persuasion to come out.

 Left: Exhibits coordinator and designer, Liz Koonce, poses during the demolition process.
 Right: The cave exhibit deep in the demolition and construction process.

 After the demolition and floor work were complete, exhibits coordinator and designer Liz began building the new habitats for our cave-dwelling insects.
-These enclosures need to be watertight, provide good airflow and drainage, offer lots of climbing opportunities, and be naturalistic.
+These enclosures need to be watertight, to provide good airflow and drainage, to offer lots of climbing opportunities, and to be naturalistic.
 Liz sculpted realistic rock formations out of foam using blades and heat guns, then sealed them with water-proof concrete paint and silicone.

 Reptile and insect expert Josh Jackson, of J & S Reptiles in Grants Pass generously donated his time, expertise, and equipment to outfit the habitats with live plants, state-of-the-art lighting and heating systems, and automatic misters to keep temperature and humidity levels just right for our bug friends.